wadetb/shellspace/doc/VR.md

 # Performance

-+ Textures should start initially cleared, NOT uninitialized.
-Same goes for geometry.
-Currently if a texture is created and never updated, it will hold garbage memory.

 + Investigate https://vec.io/posts/faster-alternatives-to-glreadpixels-and-glteximage2d-in-opengl-es PBOs for texture updates.
 Not clear whether this is better than triple buffered texture objects, but maybe?

 + VNC stuff: